by Danielle Andrews, President of The Wedding Planners Institute of Canada Inc.

 If I can do something in 30 minutes, it’s because I spent 10 years learning how to do that in 30 minutes.
 You owe me for the years, not the minutes.Chandan Prasad

 Often Wedding Planning is seen as “just a service” and hard costs are not factored in.
 When establishing fees for services, planners need to look at all of the costs that they incur in order to run a sustainable, viable business.
 Factors that need to be considered are: the costs of running a business (cell phone, advertising, marketing, website, email, computer, printer, paper, ink, etc.), hours of research, hours preparing for the wedding, hours working at the actual wedding, pay for assistants, vehicle costs, professional liability insurance, accounting fees, lawyer fees, education, conferences, tools of the trade (emergency kit, emergency kit items, clipboards or binders, headsets and radios, steamer, etc), wedding-appropriate clothing, etc.

 To give an example of all that must be factored when establishing a charge for Wedding Coordination services, here is what goes in to the popular “Day-of Coordination” (a true professional will most likely call this Month-of or Wedding Day Direction):

-- Meeting with clients to discuss their needs and details of their wedding (1-2 hours)
+- Meeting with clients to discuss their needs and details of their wedding (1-2 hours, plus 1 hour travel)

-- Meeting with clients to discuss everything they have booked for their wedding (1-2 hours)
+- Meeting with clients to discuss everything they have booked for their wedding (1-2 hours, plus 1 hour travel)